demisto/content/Packs/DevSecOps/Integrations/DockerEngine/DockerEngine_description.md

 The integration takes the client certificate, private key, and CA's certificate as paramaters.
 These three are expected in the PEM format.

-If a CA cert is not provided, the Docker server certificate will be validated using the public CA's included in [Python Requests](https://pypi.org/project/requests/)
+If a CA cert is not provided, the Docker server certificate will be validated using the public CA's included in [Python Requests](https://pypi.org/project/requests/).
+Or not validated at all if `Trust any certificate (not secure)` is selected.

+### Docker Registry Authentication
+Authentication for registries is handled by the integration not the Docker Server.
+This is configured as a integration parameter.
+This can be in the form of either a identitytoken or Username/Password/Serveraddress.
+These four parameters are optional and if none authentication credentials are provided the integration will function in "Anonymous mode".
+Some Commands may not function as a result.